-Minutes of the Special Meeting of the Niagara Catholic District School Board held on May 9, 2017.
+This meeting was adjourned at 9:50 p.m.
+Minutes of the Special Meeting of the Niagara Catholic D Approved on the May 23, 2017. vistrict School Board held on May 9, 2017.
+Kathy Burtnik Vice-Chair of the Board John Crocco Director of Education/Secretary -Treasurer

-Approved on the May 23, 2017.

-Kathy Burtnik Vice-Chair of the Board John Crocco Director of Education/Secretary -Treasurer TO: NIAGARA CATHOLIC DISTRICT SCHOOL BOARD BOARD MEETING MAY 23, 2017

-TOPIC:UNAPPROVED MINUTES OF THE COMMITTEE OF THE WHOLE MEETING OF MAY 9, 2017
+TOPIC: UNAPPROVED MINUTES OF THE COMMITTEE OF THE

+WHOLE MEETING OF MAY 9, 2017